Daylight saving time in the United States: 1975–1986: Extension of daylight saving time

 The DOT, evaluating the plan of extending DST into March, reported in 1975 that "modest overall benefits might be realized by a shift from the historic six-month DST (May through October) in areas of energy conservation, overall traffic safety and reduced violent crime."
 However, DOT also reported that these benefits were minimal and difficult to distinguish from seasonal variations and fluctuations in energy prices.

-Congress then asked the National Bureau of Standards (NBS, today NIST) to evaluate the DOT report.
+Congress then asked the National Bureau of Standards to evaluate the DOT report.
 Its report, "Review and Technical Evaluation of the DOT Daylight Saving Time Study" (April 1976), found no significant energy savings or differences in traffic fatalities.
 It did find statistically significant evidence of increased fatalities among school-age children in the mornings during the four-month period January–April 1974 as compared with the same period (non-DST) of 1973.
 NBS stated that it was impossible to determine how much, if any, of this increase was due to DST.
-When this data was compared between 1973 and 1974 for the months of March and April, no significant difference was found in fatalities among school-age children in the mornings.
+When these data were compared between 1973 and 1974 for the months of March and April, no significant difference was found in fatalities among school-age children in the mornings.

 In 1986, Congress enacted P.L.
 99-359, amending the Uniform Time Act by changing the beginning of DST from last Sunday in April to the first Sunday in April and having the end remain the last Sunday in October.
 These start and end dates were in effect from 1987 to 2006.
 The time was adjusted at 2:00 a.m. local time.